Reciprocal Links: The Good, the Bad and When to Use Them

 When are Reciprocal Links Good?

-Link-building should enhance your customer’s experience on your site, so use common sense while implementing your link-building strategy.
+Link-building should enhance your user experience, so use common sense while implementing your link-building strategy.
 Website owners can do this by adding external links (outgoing links) to valuable content that adds context to readers and search engines, which helps to establish your site as a trusted source of information.

-Please, stop trying to manipulate search engines.
-Search Engines want to see links that happen naturally if you participate in link exchanges.
-For reciprocal links to have a positive impact on SEO rankings, there should be authenticity.
+Search engines want to see links that happen naturally.
+For reciprocal links to positively impact SEO rankings, there should be authenticity and genuine value.
 Most of all, the links generated should not appear part of a link scheme.

-• Pass link equity from an authority site to your site
+• Passing link equity from an authority site to boost your site authority

 Reciprocal links are a common byproduct of the web, so you probably shouldn't be afraid to link to sites already linking to you.